SurajGaur97/mvc-app/README.md

 Create a new repository on the command line ::::::::::::::::::::::::::::

+    #This command will create a .git folder to project root directory for holding all config related to git and for maintaning its history od committing file too.
     git init

+    #for adding a new file named: README.md
     git add README.md

+    #For adding all the files existing im the dorectory you have cheesen and opened the cmd
+    git add .

+    #its for commiting the file added as above
     git commit -m "first commit"

+    #selecting the branch where it will commit
     git branch -M master

+    #Setting the location on github to store the file
     git remote add origin https://github.com/SurajGaur97/mvc-app.git

+    #pushing the file onto the provided loction on github
     git push -u origin master